piku235/JungiThemeBundle/Resources/doc/fundamental-elements.md

 ### VirtualTheme

-A virtual theme may be a bit confusing, but this is a sort of theme that does not really exist, so it has not got any assets and view files.
+A virtual theme may be a bit confusing, because this is a sort of theme that does not really exist, so it has not got any assets and template files.
 It only combines together similar themes and acts as a representative of these themes.
-Only one of the subordinate themes will be used and which one of them will be decided by virtual theme resolver.
+Only one of the sub themes will be used and which one of them will be decided by virtual theme resolver.

 The interface of virtual theme is following: